Kindle Direct Publishing: Plagiarized books and piracy

 Amazon, in turn, has defended its minimalist approach to quality control with the argument that self-publishing companies regularly run plagiarism checks on books being uploaded, typically against other content that they already have access to.
 The Urban Writers argued, on Amazon's behalf, that "Amazon is extremely sensitive about plagiarized work and, if flagged, your account could be deactivated."
 Plagiarism Today noted that cases such as the "Cristiane Serruya Plagiarism Scandal" (a case in which a prolific Kindle Direct author was caught pulling fictional content into her books from various third-party sources) reflect a need for Amazon to be stricter in its approach to copyright infringement.
 The publication was critical of Amazon's lack of agency in relation to plagiarism, pointing out, "though Amazon will, sometimes, remove works that violates [sic] their terms of service after they get complaints, they’re happy to sell the books and reap the profits until they get such a notice.
 And, from Amazon’s perspective, this is completely legal.
 They are protected by the Digital Millennium Copyright Act (DMCA) as well as other laws, in particular Section 230 of the Communications Decency Act, that basically mean they are under no obligation to vet or check the works they publish.
 They are legally free to produce and sell books, physical and digital, regardless of whether they are plagiarized, copyright infringing or otherwise illegal."
 The phenomenon of plagiarized versions of books appearing on self-publishing platforms is also not totally unique to Amazon, although, as Plagiarism Today argues, Amazon's approach to plagiarism on subsidiaries Kindle Direct and Goodreads has led to an inability for authors to protect their names and reputations on the internet, not merely their financial control over their own books, due to the way in which plagiarism can impact the display and retention of book metadata.

 Lyndon McLeod

-In December 2021, Lyndon McLeod murdered 5 people in Denver, Colorado.
+In December 2021, Lyndon McLeod (aka Roman McClay) murdered 5 people in Denver and Lakewood, Colorado.
 McLeod detailed his plans for these attacks, including using the actual names of some of the victims, in a series of novels called Sanction that he self-published to Amazon through Kindle Direct Publishing.

+Account termination disputes

+KDP has been criticized for its handling of account terminations, which some authors claim occur without sufficient warning or explanation.
+In some reported cases, authors alleged that accounts were permanently closed over single alleged violations of the platform's terms of service, resulting in the loss of access to outstanding royalty payments and the removal of all published titles.
+Amazon has stated that it enforces its guidelines to maintain quality and compliance, but author advocacy groups have called for greater transparency and an appeals process.